🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 This document is a work in progress, so there are certain gaps yet to be filled.
 Nonetheless, the information thus far is as accurate as I’m aware.

 Likely most now agree, that understanding one’s basic-health has become way too complicated in the 21st century.
-Regardless of good intentions and hard-work by our health-care industry, sadly - many of our friends and relatives have been taken from us much too soon.
+Regardless of good intentions and hard-work by our health-care industry, sadly - many of our friends and relatives have been taken away from us much too soon.

 It is difficult to sift through the noise and focus upon a few basic principles for good health.
 I would like to state that most (not all) of what science has to offer I agree with, it’s just that there’s too much information for the average person to digest.